matrix-org/matrix-spec-proposals/proposals/3958-suppress-notifications-of-message-edits.md

 Some users may be depending on notifications of edits.
 If a user would like to revert to the old behavior they can disable the `.m.rule.suppress_edits` push rule.

-If the message edits were alloewd by other senders than it would be useful to know that your own message was edited, but this
+If the message edits were allowed by other senders than it would be useful to know that your own message was edited, but this
 [is not currently allowed](https://spec.matrix.org/v1.5/client-server-api/#validity-of-replacement-events).